JGarza4903/Traffic_Analysis/README.md

 ## Machine Learning Mockup

-Using a supervised learning model and SVM we will evaluate which areas are more likely to have crashes occur based on previous frequency of crashes, time of day, types of vehicles are involved, and the severity of injuries that occured we will be able to train our model to identify the highest risk areas and factors.
+Using a supervised learning models and we will evaluate which areas are more likely to have crashes occur based on previous frequency of crashes, time of day, types of vehicles are involved, and the severity of injuries that occured we will be able to train our model to identify the highest risk areas and factors.
+We have an outline of the ML process documkented [here](https://github.com/JGarza4903/Traffic_Analysis/blob/main/machine_model_description.md) and we have started coding the [model](https://github.com/JGarza4903/Traffic_Analysis/blob/main/machine_learning_model.ipynb) here.

 ## Conclusion